FQX-AG/encode-solana-hackathon/README.md

 By automating all parts of the product lifecycle we are able to payout coupons, set the final fixing price and final principal and payout the principal to the investor without any manual intervention, as long as the investor carries enough funds on a **Treasury wallet** on Solana.

+# Technical implementation

+There are five Solana programs in this repository that are used to issue and manage the structured product.

+1. **Structured Product Program** - This program is used to initialize other programs, configure and manage payments and issue the structured product as an SPL token.
+2. **Transfer Snapshot Hook** - This program is used to maintain snapshots of token account balances at payment dates.
+3. **BRC Price Authority** - This program is used to set the final fixing price and final principal of the structured product.
+It is set as the price authority on the principal payment.
+4. **Treasury Wallet** - This program allows the issuer to deposit funds into a treasury wallet which can automatically pay out coupons and principal to the investor given a signed authorization to the structured product program.
+5. **Dummy Oracle** - This program is used to simulate an oracle that sets initial and final fixing price of the underlying asset.

+## Structured Product Program